ttc24/Dungeon-Crawler/docs/gameplay_guide.rst

     applier, including the player.
 Use proxies, pets or throwables to avoid self-infliction.
 * **Floor 15 – “Pestilence”**
-  - *Brood Bloom* – Timered infection that spawns a Broodling on expiry and reapplies a weaker stack.
+  - *Brood Bloom* – Timed infection that spawns a Broodling on expiry and reapplies a weaker stack.
 Cleansing only delays the spawn; fire dispatches Broodlings quickly.
-  - *Miasma Carrier* – Entering a room applies a one-turn −50% healing received aura to nearby allies and enemies.
-Masks or filters mitigate it; ring suppression protects the wearer only.
+  - *Miasma Carrier* – Entering a room applies a one-turn −50% healing received aura to nearby allies and enemies. **Filter Masks** or **Air Filters** consume on entry to negate it; suppression rings protect only their bearer.
 * **Floor 16 – “Time Weirdness”**
   - *Temporal Lag* – 15% chance your last action repeats on the next turn with a new target, refunding resources but wasting the turn.
 Taking short,